 - When you ask for input department heads tell you they don’t have time

-- Team leaders are not included in social media efforts
+- Social media team leaders are not included in other marketing efforts

 - Department heads can’t provide the answers to questions posed on social media pages, or they don’t think it’s important